Orbifold Semiorthogonal Decompositions for Abelian Varieties: Preliminaries

-We will refer to these as irreducible quotients of Types (A), (B), and (C).
-Motivic semiorthogonal decompositions of Type (A) have been constructed in \cite{pvdb-equivariant}.
+We will refer to the cases of Theorem \ref{thm:ALAQClassification} as irreducible quotients of Types (A), (B), and (C).
+Orbifold semiorthogonal decompositions of Type (A) have been constructed in \cite{pvdb-equivariant}.
 Types (B) and (C) have not yet been considered.
 We will construct one for Type (C) in Section \ref{sec:type-c}.
 We will show they exist for type (B) in Theorem \ref{thm:fixing-origin}.